-Scramble offers a collection of tough, high quality clothing and equipment that, with minor substitutions, will function from 30°C+ to -20°C and provide the flexibility to deal with everything in between.
+Scramble offer a collection of tough, high quality clothing and equipment that, with minor substitutions, will function in very hot and very cold conditions while providing the flexibility to deal with everything in between.
 In short: outdoor kit for the long haul.

 The Review Shop

 After rigorous testing we select and recommend only the highest rated products in each class.
 Unlike normal outdoor stores, if we come across an item that outperforms our current offering/recommendation, we simply substitute it.
 In that way we're always promoting what we regard as the best products out there in terms of weight, durability, performance and value.